-- The UK government accepted nearly all of Finch's recommendations and the seven UK Research Councils expect all funded research to be made Open Access.
+- The UK government accepted nearly all of Finch's recommendations and UK Research and Innovation expect all funded research to be made Open Access.

 - HEFCE, on behalf of the various UK higher education funding councils, has made its final recommendations stating that all research submitted to the post-2014 REF should be published on an OA basis.

 - The AU Open Access and PURE submission policy states that, where possible, all new Journal contributions, including Conference Proceedings published in a journal issue, should be made available through Green Open Access by depositing the details of your paper in PURE, together with an attached postprint document, at the point of acceptance

 - OA increases readership - your papers will reach a ider audience, improving impact and citations.

 Benefits of Open Access video by BioMed Central on You Tube

 OECD Report on "Making Open Science a Reality"

 The OECD’s October 2015 report on "Making Open Science a Reality" reviews progress in making the results of publicly-funded research papers and the associated research data available by Open Access, looking at the rationale behind open access and the impact which open access policies have made so far, the legal barriers to progress and a review of the key actors in the field.
 The main conclusions are that: